kubicorn/kubicorn/docs/_documentation/aws-walkthrough.md

 ![AWS IAM permissions required for `kubicorn`](https://github.com/kris-nova/kubicorn/raw/master/docs/img/aws-iam-user-perm-screen-shot.png){:class="img-fluid"}

+If you would like to apply a more restrictive IAM policy to your AWS kubicorn user, take a look at the [explicit list](http://kubicorn.io/documentation/minimal-aws-permissions.html) of actions used.

 Next, you need to specify your AWS credentials to use - you can select one of the follwoing options

  * Environment Credentials - export the two environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` so that `kubicorn` can pick it up in the next step: